Gor995/Spore-sort/README.md

 # Spore-sort
 A sh file for spore that copies every PNG inside a file and moves them to their respective places (e.g.: Creature.png goes to creatures folder)
 # Instructions:
-1. Save script as 'spore_sort
+1. Save script as 'spore_sort'
 2. Make executable:
 ```bash
 chmod +x spore_sort